thirumurthis/Learnings/ModelContextProtocol-mcp/MCP_sse_blog_notes.md

 }
 ```

-- Pojo classes to hold the information part of response
+- Pojo classes used to hold the resource information form the cluster which will be sent part of response

 ```java
 //# filename: K8sNamespaceInfo.java